winterwolf/typedobject/readme.md

 `Rectangle.super.new(self, ...)` - we called `.new(something_else)` there
 instead of `:new()`.

-Class also can has own fields, which are available from its instanse.
+Class also can has own fields, which are available from its instance.
 Usually they used to store some constants in libs, for example: `Math.pi = 3.14`.

 Okay, let's create some example class instance with fields and methods: